 “If you went back and fixed all the mistakes you’ve made, you’d erase yourself.” -Louis C.K.

 New Happier Path

-After many years it finally feels like the path that I am on is the one for me, as I have adapted, adjusted and changed after all the experiences that I have had so far.
-My measure for that is happiness, I am and have always been a happy positive person, however in this recent time I have achieved and felt happier than ever before.
-Not all is ever rosy and perfect all the time, but I have been consistently happier with more intense happiness and more satisfied more often.
-What makes this even more significant is that I have been achieving this without spending more or having more, in fact I have made do with less.
-A large part of that happiness comes from having a better understanding of how we have so much choice in life and how these relate to our life path and situation.
-With this insight I feel like I can better manage and manipulate my life through these choices.
-This gives a feeling like I am more in control of my life direction and have a clearer view of where I am going and how I am going to get there.
+The path that I am on is the one for me, I have adapted, adjusted and changed after all the experiences that I have had so far.
+My measure for that is happiness, I am and have always been a happy positive person.
+Recently I have achieved and felt happier than ever before.
+Not all is ever rosy and perfect all the time, but I have been consistently happier with more intense happiness, more satisfied more often.
+What makes this even more significant is that I have been achieving this without spending more or having more, I have made do with less.
+I think the secret lies in understanding how much choice we have in life and how you can take advantage of this.
+With this insight, I feel like I can manage and manipulate my life through these choices.
+I feel like I can control my life direction and have a view of where I am going and how I to get there.
 The best part of all is that I also feel like this is just the start as I discover more and more life hacks.